 Do The Tests

-Sample tests are equipped in the Head First PMP book, one of the starter guides we recommend pre-PMBOK.
+Sample tests are equipped with the Head First PMP® book, one of the starter guides we recommend pre-PMBOK®.
 This comes with fun test and mock exams that you should look to take.
-Don’t just look to the answers, though: work it for yourself and see where you had gone wrong.
+Don’t just look at the answers, though: work it for yourself and see where you had gone wrong.

 Lastly, have some belief in yourself.
 If you do the studying and take the time to start slow, grasp concepts one by one and build up a knowledge bank then you are more likely to arrive with the confidence needed to succeed.